divyacrotu/CropEffCal/README.md

   "DT", "bslib", "shinybusy", "ggplot2", "plotly"
 ))

-###2.
-Download ZIP
+### 2. Download ZIP

 Click the green Code button → Download ZIP

-Unzip the folder on your computer
+Unzip the folder on your computer and copy the file path

 In R or RStudio:

 setwd("path/to/unzipped/CropEffCal")
 shiny::runApp()

+### 3. Example dataset
+The zip contains the plot level summary data of 2020-21 for all the crops and states to be used as an example dataset.
+User may select any plot level summary data for the analysis.
+Do not change anything in the dataset downloaded from the Department of Economics and Statistics website and upload it.